Loss of bone supporting the teeth is the main result of periodontal disease, which is also called gum disease.

 PERIOSTAT, doxycycline, is an oral antibiotic that is normally taken as 20mg doses twice per day for up to 9 months.
 This is prescribed by your dentist in some cases of periodontal disease.

 Your dentist also may elect to place ANTIBIOTICS in your gum pockets, in order to try and firm up the gums.
+There are mixed reviews on their effectiveness.
 They are placed after the cleaning is done, and are biodegradable so they do not normally need to be removed.
 After placement, your dentist will likely advise you not to brush or floss BELOW THE GUM for 10-14 days.
 (After 14 days, the products lose their effectiveness).

 There are 3 products currently available.